 TriStar Skyline Medical Center, located in North Nashville, has cardiologists readily available for all your heart needs, including screenings, diagnostic cardiac catheterization, angioplasty and cardiac rehabilitation.
 Our hospital is equipped to treat stroke and heart disease patients with the newest technologies in cardiac ultrasounds and our state-of-the-art catheterization lab.

 If you are experiencing chest pain, your symptoms could be a sign of a serious health condition.
 Call 911 or seek emergency care immediately.

-TriStar Skyline is an Accredited Chest Pain Center with PCI.
-We have demonstrated expertise and a commitment to consistently meet or exceed the criteria established by the Society of Chest Pain Centers.
+TriStar Skyline is an Accredited Chest Pain Center with percutaneous coronary intervention (PCI).
+Our expertise and commitment allows us to consistently meet or exceed the criteria established by the Society of Chest Pain Centers.

 - Tightening in chest